ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-1/README.md

 **<h4>Figure 21.
 Decay-Time Weighted Recent Performance (RPB)**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-1/assets/90933302/060142dc-c640-4b7a-b6ab-0a112df30973)
-*<h5>IS1 next raw solve time and IS1 'Recent Performance Baseline (RPB)' had a strong positive correlation on 15x15 puzzles (r= .74).<br>
+*<h5>IS1 next raw solve time and IS1 'Recent Performance Baseline (RPB)' had a strong positive correlation for 15x15 puzzles (r= .74).<br>
 GMS next raw solve time and GMS 'RPB' correlation strength on the same set of 15x15 puzzles was stronger, reaching the level of very strong correlation (r = .87).<br>*

 *<h5>The all 15x15 puzzles correlation for this feature was considerably stronger than that for any puzzle feature.
 The implication is that time decay-time weighted IS1 recent past performance (RPB over the 20 day-specific puzzles previous to a given solve) will likely have more predictive value for the next IS1 raw solve time than will any single puzzle, clue or answer feature.
 Not all puzzle days were created equally, however, with regard to correlational strength (and, potentially, predictive power) of RPB and next raw solve time for this solver.
 Monday (r=.51) having an very strong correlation relative to the other 15x15 puzzle days was unsurprising, given how few "degrees of freedom" there are in the easiest puzzles.
 By a considerable amount, the lowest puzzle day-level correlation for IS1 next raw solve time with RPB was for Thursday (.15).
 This is perhaps unsurprising, since Thursday had a large degree of heterogeneity, with nearly all puzzles on that day involving a gimmick or trick of some variety (including rebuses of various flavors; see Supp.
 Fig. 3).
-Thursday also had the lowest correlation for the other individual solver (IS2; see link to analysis in Introduction to this summary), indicating that this may generalize in the solver pool to at least some degree.*
+Thursday also had the second lowest puzzle day correlation for the other individual solver (IS2; see link to analysis in Introduction to this summary), indicating that this may generalize in the solver pool to at least some degree.*

 *It is notworthy, however, that the lowest correlation for the GMS was for Saturday (.22), with Thursday coming in as only the second lowest correlation (.35).
 My suspicion is that this largely related to the volatility of the Saturday solver pool that the GMS was drawn from.
 Because Saturday was considerably more difficult than the other puzzle days, there may have been both a lower N to draw from for any given puzzle as well as a much more variable roster of puzzle completers.
 Of course, there may also have been a substantial contribution to the relatively low Saturday correlation for the GMS from the heterogeneity of Saturday puzzles (e.g., typically wide feature value ranges) and the high likelihood of middle-of-the-pack solvers getting "stuck" for extended stretches on one or several tough clues or answers.*